 Budgetary control for all state agencies is maintained through the governor's approval and the enactment of the state's budget by the General Assembly.
 Each year, the MLGCA submits its budget to the governor for approval.
-The budget includes the costs to operate the Lottery and to oversee casino gaming, sports wagering and fantasy gaming operations.
-Excluded from the budget are Lottery prizes paid to winners, commissions paid to Lottery retailers, and operators' share of revenues retained by casino, sports wagering and fantasy gaming operators.
-Lottery prizes and commissions are funded from the sale of Lottery tickets; commissions paid to the casino operators are funded from slot machine and table game revenue.
-Commissions paid to sports wagering and fantasy gaming operators are funded from sports wagering and fantasy gaming revenues, respectively.
+The budget includes the costs to operate the Lottery and to oversee casino gaming, sports wagering and fantasy competition operations.
+Excluded from the budget are Lottery prizes paid to winners, commissions paid to Lottery retailers, and operators' share of revenues retained by casino, sports wagering and fantasy competition operators.
+Lottery prizes and commissions are funded from the sale of Lottery tickets.
+The casino operators' share of taxable revenue is funded from slot machine and table game revenue.
+Sports wagering and fantasy competition operators' share of taxable revenue is funded from sports wagering and fantasy competition revenues, respectively.

 The governor, in turn, submits the budget for the entire state (including the MLGCA's budget) to the General Assembly for enactment.
 The MLGCA's official budget, as enacted by the General Assembly, is divided among the various departments within the MLGCA.
-These departments are responsible for monitoring expenditures within their department to ensure expenditures do not exceed the amount budgeted.
+These departments are responsible for monitoring their expenditures to ensure those expenditures do not exceed the amount budgeted.
 Encumbrance accounting is utilized whereby purchase orders, contracts and other commitments are treated as expenditures for budgetary purposes.
 The MLGCA's Budget Department is responsible for monitoring the entire budget, including the budgeted funds allocated to the various departments, to ensure that the total expenditures (including encumbrances) do not exceed the approved budget without first obtaining the approval of the governor and the General Assembly.